-In January of 2009, the president of the Children’s Home Society of Florida joined leaders from UCF — the dean of the College of Health and Public Affairs, the dean of the College of Education, and the director of the Center for Community Partnerships — to visit the Children’s Aid Society of New York’s community schools.
+In January of 2009, the president of the Children’s Home Society of Florida joined leaders from UCF — the dean of the College of Health and Public Affairs, the dean of the College of Education, and the director of the Center for Community Partnerships — to visit the Children’s Aid Society’s community schools in New York City.
 They returned to Florida committed to seek out an opportunity to develop a community school in Central Florida.

-In 2010, following much discussion and planning, UCF, the Children’s Home Society of Florida and Orange County Public Schools signed a 25-year Memorandum of Understanding to establish a partnership to develop and implement community schools in Orange County.
+In 2010, following much discussion and planning, UCF, the Children’s Home Society of Florida and Orange County Public Schools signed a 25-year agreement to establish a partnership to develop and implement community schools in Orange County.
 Two years later they were joined by an additional core partner, Central Florida Family Health Center, a federally qualified health center (FQHC).

-This partnership resulted in the development of Evans High School • A Community Partnership School in Pine Hills.
-The Pine Hills community has a population of approximately 70,500 within 24,300 households.
-The unemployment rate in 2011 was 10.5% and the median household income was $40,013.
+This partnership resulted in the development of Evans High School, A Community Partnership School, in Pine Hills.
 At the time, Evans was under a Florida Department of Education school improvement plan.
 A few years earlier it was listed in a national publication as a “double F dropout factory.”
+In 2010, the Pine Hills community has a population of approximately 70,500 and 24,300 households.
+The unemployment rate in 2011 was 10.5% and the median household income was $40,013.

-The core partners began an implementation based upon the Children’s Aid Society of New York’s Community School model focused on a strong academic program supported by a wide range of after-school activities for students and the community; access to physical, behavioral and dental health services on site; and a strong parent engagement program.
-However, the Evans model also involved a much greater role and partnership with UCF, similar to the University Assisted Community School approach at the University of Pennsylvania.
+The core partners began an implementation based upon the Children’s Aid Society’s community school model that focused on a strong academic program supported by a wide range of after-school activities for students and the community; access to physical, behavioral and dental health services on site; and a strong parent engagement program.
+However, the Evans model also involved a much greater role and partnership with UCF, similar to the University-Assisted Community School approach at the University of Pennsylvania.
 UCF has committed resources across many programs including nursing, education, behavioral health and medicine to the partnership.